danidee10/danidee10.github.io/_posts/2016-11-14-flask-by-example-7.markdown

 return redirect(request.args.get('next') or url_for('home'))
 {% endhighlight %}

-and the url the login form on the homepage points to:
+and the action url of the login form on the homepage:

 {% highlight html %}
 {% raw %}